pickjohn9/MediaValet-Floating-Buttons-Plugin/README.md

 ## Developers Notes

-### Important Files:
+### Important Files
-* `mv-floating-buttons.php` - Contains plugin functions and core code for building a floating ICON
+* `mv-floating-buttons.php` - Contains plugin functions and core code for building a floating icon
 * `class-mv-floating-buttons-public.php` - Used for enqueuing Custom CSS files, Font Awesome Integration , and JavaScript integration to the Frontend
 * `mv-floating-buttons-public.css` - For styling the floating buttons
 * `mv-floating-buttons-public.js` - For including custom JavaScript
+* `mv-floating-buttons-admin.css` - For styling the plugin options page on the WordPress admin
+* `mv-floating-buttons-admin.js` - For jQuery integrations in the plugin options page, such as the color wheel and image upload option.

 ### Functions
 * `displayButtons()` - Prints the floating buttons onto page
+* `constructButton()` - Returns an HTML string that assembles a fully icons built, constructed via the parameters provided.
+Use this to create additional icons.
 * `wp_footer()` - required by WordPress theme template, plugin injects button structure through this function

 ### Classes
 * `floatButton` - container for constructing a button.
 Contains both the icon and text
-* `float-text` - contains text for an icon
+* `float-text` - container for the text label for a button
-* `float-icon` - contains font awesome icon
+* `float-icon` - container for PNG or font awesome icon
-* `fb-btn#` - Replace # with the button number, used for directly targeting CSS changes

 ### Author  Description

 This plugin was written specifically for MediaValet's new website, the choice of a plugin is for easy installation when the new website is launched, without the need of a developer.
-As of now, further modifications such as styling or functional changes or additions require coding modifications.
-However this plugin package includes integrations for JS additions and an "admin" structure implementations with the intent for additional updates for allowing WordPress authors to modify the floating icons in the future.
+As of now, the plugin options are limited to two icons across all pages.
+Further modifications such as styling or functional changes or additions require coding modifications.